innerr/ticat/README.md

 ```

 ### `ticat`: easily share the parts, and share the assembled workflows
 Sometimes the pipelined-command could be a bit long,
-in `ticat` we could save the pipeline(alias: flow) in a heartbit,
+in `ticat` we could save the pipeline(alias: flow) in a heartbeat,
 use the saved one in other pipeline as a new command,
 and the most important, you could easily distribute the code so your workmate could get and run it in no time.
 ```
  ┌──────────────────────────────────────────────────────────────┐